rayrfan/Fanray/README.md

 ## Contribute

 Fanray is in its early stages and requires support to move ahead.
-You can contribute in many ways - ideas, bugs, tests, docs etc.  Let me know of any questions or feedbacks [@fanraymedia](https://twitter.com/FanrayMedia).
+You can contribute in many ways - ideas, bugs, tests, docs etc. Check out the [Contributing Guide](CONTRIBUTING.md) and [Roadmap](https://github.com/FanrayMedia/Fanray/wiki/Roadmap).
+Let me know of any questions or feedbacks on twitter [@fanraymedia](https://twitter.com/FanrayMedia) or [gitter](https://gitter.im/Fanray-project/Fanray).

-Before contributing please read the [Contributing Guide](CONTRIBUTING.md) carefully and also review the [Roadmap](https://github.com/FanrayMedia/Fanray/wiki/Roadmap).

 ## Support